bgandon/juli-to-slf4j/README.md

 `logback.ContextSelector` is optional.
 This system property can also be customized in `${catalina.base}/conf/catalina.properties`, which creates system properties at static initialization of catalina startup classes.
-This is quite early, but all other system properties above must be in `setenv.sh`, so that they get properly created event before.
+This is early, but all other system properties above must be in `setenv.sh`, so that they get properly created even before.
 Indeed, the static loggers defined in catalina startup classes are initialized right before `catalina.properties` is parsed.

 Author and License